The Human Centipede 3 (Final Sequence): Plot

 Bill goes around each cell and shoots every inmate with tranquilizers, readying them for the operation.
 Incompatible inmates are shot and killed.
 They discover an inmate with Crohn's disease, who suffers from severe diarrhea.
 Bill orders the man who raped him in the dream to be attached to him as an added punishment.
 Daisy is in a coma, where she is raped by Bill.
 Six returns to the prison, where he is met by Bill and Dwight.
-After touring the cells, they discover a mentally unstable inmate eating his own feces wanting to be sewn to the centipede.
+After touring the cells, they discover a mentally unstable inmate eating his own feces, wanting to be sewn to the centipede.
 Bill shoots and kills the inmate as he does not want anyone to enjoy the punishment.

-Upon the centipede's completion, Governor Hughes arrives greatly disgusted at what he sees.
+Upon the centipede's completion, Governor Hughes arrives, greatly disgusted at what he sees.
 In addition to the centipede, a "Human Caterpillar" has been created by suturing together death row inmates, along with those who were given a life sentence, and amputating their limbs.
-Daisy has been sewn into the Centipede while one inmate from the Centipede is in the infirmary, having been disconnected because he served his time.
+Daisy has been sewn into the Centipede, while one inmate from the Centipede is in the infirmary, having been disconnected after serving his time.
 Hughes leaves the prison, telling Dwight and Bill they should receive the death penalty.
 In anger, Bill shoots Dr. Jones dead.
 However, Hughes returns to prison with a sudden change of heart, stating that the Centipede punishment is "exactly what America needs."
 After Hughes leaves, Dwight and Bill celebrate their success.
 Dwight is then shot and killed by Bill for trying to take credit for the idea.

 In the final scene, a naked Bill screams with joy in the lookout tower overlooking the Centipede while the Star-Spangled Banner plays.

-Alternate ending
+Alternate ending (Blu-ray version)

-In an alternate ending, Doctor Josef Heiter lays in his bed, implying that the previous events were part of a dream.
+In an alternate ending, Doctor Josef Heiter lies in his bed, implying that the previous events were part of a dream.
 He finds his three rottweilers, his first centipede creation, deceased.
 The camera pans over his house and the film transitions into the beginning of The Human Centipede (First Sequence).